-There are varying types of changes a program may go through while being Texas Rising Star certified.
+There are varying types of changes a child care and early learning program may go through while being Texas Rising Star certified.
 These changes may affect the type of care that is being provided, requiring action by the Board and/or assessor.